canonical/snapd/HACKING.md

 Nested tests are used to validate features that cannot be tested with the regular tests.

-The nested test suites work different from the other test suites in snapd.
+The nested test suites work differently from the other test suites in snapd.
 In this case each test runs in a new image which is created following the rules defined for the test.

-The nested tests are executed using [spread framework](#downloading-spread-framework).
+The nested tests are executed using the [spread framework](#downloading-spread-framework).
 See the following examples using the QEMU and Google backends.

 - _QEMU_: `spread qemu-nested:ubuntu-20.04-64:tests/nested/core20/tpm`